show981111/algorithms/newNote.md

 In above case, use increasing deque.
 Use front of the deque to get the smallest prefix.
 When push, pop all elements that are bigger than current prefix because when we try to get bigger subarray sum, we only need small prefix so we don't need big ones!

+## Subsequence/subset questions

+- Try DP: **LCS** pattern if sequence should be ordered or **knapsack(0/1)** if there is a restriction and it is not ordered(subset).
+- Try sort/heap: if order doesn't matter, we can sort them
+- Try BackTrack: no other options... try all possible subsets/subsequences